Stuff to do

 If you want to renew your annual zoo pass, you will get a renewal discount of 25%.

-Your annual Auckland Zoo pass gives you 10% to 20% discount on day admissions at MOTAT, Stardome, SEA LIFE Kelly Tarlton's Aquarium, and NZ Maritime Museum.
+The annual Auckland Zoo pass gives you 10% to 20% discount on day admissions at MOTAT, Stardome, SEA LIFE Kelly Tarlton's Aquarium, and NZ Maritime Museum.

-Discounted rates for people with disabilities
+Other discounted rates for people with disabilities

 Disability Connect has put together a list of many activities you can do in Auckland at a discounted price.
 Check it out!